14 Easy, Natural Remedies for Metabolic Syndrome to Boost Health - SANE:MD

 1. Include High-Intensity Interval Training (HIIT)

-HIIT involves short bursts of intense exercise followed by periods of rest or low-intensity activity.
-This method can boost your metabolism, improve cardiovascular health, and enhance insulin sensitivity.
-Start with exercises like sprints, cycling, or bodyweight circuits for 20-30 minutes three times a week.
-The varied intensity keeps your workouts engaging and delivers noticeable results in less time.
+HIIT is all about mixing short bursts of intense exercise with periods of rest or low-intensity activity.
+This type of workout can rev up your metabolism, improve heart health, and enhance insulin sensitivity.
+You can start with exercises like sprints, cycling, or bodyweight circuits—just 20-30 minutes three times a week is all it takes.
+HIIT keeps things interesting with its varied intensity, and you’ll notice results without spending hours working out.

 2. Incorporate Eccentric Training